I watched my father stay in an abusive relationship for decades which ultimately cost him his life.

 1. They had an abusive parent or guardian.

-Some people are naturally drawn to an abusive partner because they grew up with an abusive parent or guardian.
+Some people are naturally drawn to an abusive partner because they were raised by an abusive parent or guardian.
 To victims of abuse, abusive behavior is normal, expected and even deserved.
 Toxic relationships are familiar and comfortable for them because it's what they're used to.

 In my father's case, he was raised by an abusive mother.
 He told me once about a time when he was a teenager and his mother approached him with a knife while he was taking a shower.
 How frightening and humiliating that must have been for him.